Challenge your students with the 2014-15 Inventors Competition!

 Ann Arbor MI 48107-8623

-If Professor Quirkbotham and inventor/engineer/assistant judge Harry T. Roman determine that your students’ ideas are among the best, they will receive a Tech Directions Inventors Award certificate and their solutions will be published in the May 2014 issue of the magazine.
-The top three competitors will also receive a book or poster of their choice from Tech Directions Books & Media.
-All winners will have a notable accomplishment to list on future resumes and college applications and they’ll bring good publicity to your technology and engineering education program.
+If Professor Quirkbotham and inventor/engineer/assistant judge Harry T. Roman determine that your students’ ideas are among the best, they will receive a Tech Directions Inventors Award certificate and their solutions will be published in the May 2015 issue of the magazine.
+The top three competitors (1st Place, 2nd Place, and 3rd Place) in each division will also receive a book or poster of their choice from Tech Directions Books & Media.
+Two Honorable Mentions will be awarded in each division.
+All winners will have a notable accomplishment to list on future resumes and college applications, and they’ll bring good publicity to your technology and engineering education program.

-The judges suggest that each student think broadly and creatively in brainstorming many ideas, then select his or her single best idea to submit.
+The judges suggest that each student think broadly and creatively in brainstorming many ideas, then select his or her single best idea to submit to the competition.
 This approach allows for really focusing attention and effort on the best idea.
 The judges also encourage students to let ideas flow freely and not be afraid to unleash their imaginations.

-We hope you’ll encourage your students to take part in the 2013-2014 Tech Directions Inventors Competition.
-We wish them luck—and we look forward to seeing the solutions they will come up with!
+We hope you’ll encourage your students to take part in the 2014-2015 Tech Directions Inventors Competition.
+We wish them luck—and we look forward to seeing the creative solutions they will submit

 4. Students must include on their submission their grade level, their teacher’s name